Andrea-Papaleo/SpiedieDocs/docs/tutorials/quick_start.md

 ``` bash
 sinfo
 ```
 We'll be using the quick partition as it is used mostly for rapid prototyping.
-You'll notice quick has a time cutoff of 10 minutes, so jobs are atuomatically cleared after 10 minutes.
+You'll notice quick has a time cutoff of 10 minutes, so jobs are automatically cleared after 10 minutes.
 This makes sure we don't have to wait too long for allocation.

 Before we ask for allocation on the cluster, we can check how busy the system is by running